codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

 Oddly enough, even though the first selector with the value of "canine" seems to be more specific that actually isn't the case since the `color: cyan` styling isn't applied to the "Dog" text.

-Order matter as well as specificity and we see that in action with the `color: seagreen` styling being applied as intended to the "Cat" text.
+Order, as well as specificity, matters.
+This is seen in action with the `color: seagreen` styling being applied as intended to the "Cat" text.

 ## Tilde `~`